Bimbo: History

-The word bimbo derives from the Italian bimbo, a masculine-gender term that means "little or baby boy" or "young (male) child" (the feminine form of the Italian word is bimba).
-Use of this term began in the United States as early as 1919, and was a slang word used to describe an unintelligent or brutish man.

-It was not until the 1920s that the term bimbo began to be associated with women in popular culture.
+The word bimbo literally means "male infant" in Italian (the feminine equivalent is bimba).
+According to the Oxford English Dictionary, it entered American slang in the early 20th century, first appearing in 1919.
+The original definition was "a man, especially a young and foolish one".
+It was not until the 1920s that it came to be used for women.
 In 1920, Frank Crumit, Billy Jones, and Aileen Stanley all recorded versions of "My Little Bimbo Down on the Bamboo Isle", with words by Grant Clarke and music by Walter Donaldson.
 The song uses the term "bimbo" to describe an island girl of questionable virtue.
-In the 1928 silent film The Godless Girl, an inmate in a girls' reformatory addresses a new arrival as "Bimbo."
+In the 1928 silent film The Godless Girl, an inmate in a girls' reformatory addresses a new arrival as "Bimbo".
 In Desert Nights (1929) it is used to describe a wealthy female crook, and in The Broadway Melody (1929), an angry Bessie Love calls a chorus girl a bimbo.
-The first use of its female meaning cited in the Oxford English Dictionary is dated 1929, from the scholarly journal American Speech, where the definition was given simply as "a woman".

-In the 1940s, bimbo was still being used to refer to both men and women, as in, for example the comic novel Full Moon by P. G. Wodehouse who wrote of "bimbos who went about the place making passes at innocent girls after discarding their wives like old tubes of toothpaste".
+In the 1940s, bimbo was still being used to refer to both men and women, as in for example the comic novel Full Moon by P. G. Wodehouse, who wrote of "bimbos who went about the place making passes at innocent girls after discarding their wives like old tubes of toothpaste".

 The term died out again for much of the 20th century until it became popular again in the 1980s and 1990s, with political sex scandals.
-As bimbo began to be used increasingly for females, exclusively male variations of the word began to surface, like mimbo and himbo, a backformation of bimbo, which refers to an unintelligent, but attractive, man.
+As bimbo began to be used increasingly for females, male variations of the word began to surface, such as himbo, which refers to an attractive but unintelligent man.

-In 2017, "The Bimbo Movement" was founded by self-proclaimed bimbo and adult star Alicia Amira, "the woman most responsible for popularizing the idea of reclaiming hyper-femininity" in order to destigmatise women who are bimbos and to reclaim the term "bimbo".
-The term later re-entered usage by way of some members of Generation Z seeking to further reclaim the pejorative, such as the "BimboTok" community on the social media platform TikTok, where users engaged in stereotypical hyper-femininity to satirise consumerism, capitalism, and misogyny.
+In 2017, adult star and self-proclaimed bimbo Alicia Amira founded the "Bimbo Movement" in order to reclaim the term and destigmatize hyperfemininity.
+The term subsequently saw increased usage among members of Generation Z, particularly in the "BimboTok" community on the social media platform TikTok, where users satirized consumerism, capitalism, and misogyny while embracing hyperfemininity.
+Vice contextualized the bimbo movement as a reaction against girlboss feminism.

-The term is sometimes associated with men or women who dye their hair blond, indicating that physical attractiveness is more important to them than other, non-physical traits and as an extension to "the dumb blonde" stereotype.
+In March 2024, the California First Circuit Court of Appeals overturned the lower court's decision to deny a trans woman's request to change her name to Candi Bimbo Doll.